lsst-tstn/tstn-042/index.rst

 Ethernet Network Switch
 -----------------------
-Cisco Catalyst `IE-3100-4T2S-E <https://www.cisco.com/c/en/us/products/collateral/networking/industrial-switches/catalyst-ie3100-rugged-series/catalyst-ie3100-rugged-series-ds.html>`__.
-4-Port Ethernet, one port for input Ethernet and 3 ports for output Ethernet.
+Cisco Catalyst `IE-3100-8T2S-E <https://www.cisco.com/c/en/us/products/collateral/networking/industrial-switches/catalyst-ie3100-rugged-series/catalyst-ie3100-rugged-series-ds.html>`__.
+8-Port Ethernet.
 The Network Switch is powered at all times except when the disconnect switch on the door of the electronics cabinet is ‘OFF’ or power is otherwise lost to the electronics cabinet.
-Supplies Ethernet ports for the Ethernet-to-Serial server, PDU, and LabJack.
+Supplies Ethernet ports for the Ethernet-to-Serial server, PDU, SBCs and LabJack.

 .. note::